puppetlabs/puppet-docs/source/puppet/4.0/reference/index.markdown

 ## Getting Around

 * [The Puppet 4.0 Release Notes](./release_notes.html) contain information about Puppet 4.0's new features, and tracks changes from patch releases.
-* If you're an experienced Puppet user, you'll want to take a look at the [Where Did Everything Go?](./whered_it_go.html) page
+* If you're an experienced Puppet user, you'll want to take a look at the [Where Did Everything Go?](./whered_it_go.html) page.

 ## Previous Versions